qExobyte/qExobyte.github.io/_pages/classes.md

 - Statistics
 - Mastering the Test

 The first cohort will start on **September 7th** and meet every Saturday leading up to the October 5 SAT.
-The final session ("Mastering the Test") will take place the week before the October SAT.
+The final session ("Mastering the Test") will take place the week before the October SAT. **Exact times are still to be determined.**

-**Exact times and price are still to be determined.** I want to get an idea of students' preferences ahead of time before committing to a strict plan.
+All 10 hours can be purchased for the sale price of **${{ site.data.settings.stats.academy-sale }}**.
+As students sign up, the price will increase to **${{ site.data.settings.stats.academy }}**.

-However, the price on an hourly basis will be *much lower* than my 1-on-1 tutoring sessions and I'm aiming for a class size of **no more than 6 people**.
-The small class size ensures that students talk through problems as a group and ask questions freely.
+Many test prep companies try packing as many students as possible into their group classes, but 800 Academy will be capped at **6 students**.
+This ensures that students are able to talk through problems as a group and ask questions freely.

 Join the waitlist before it fills up!
 <div align="center">